saimaAnis21/ShooterGame-JSCapstone/README.md

 To get a local copy up and running follow these simple example steps.

-- Clone this project by typing ```git clone git@github.com:saimaAnis21/to-do-list.git```
+- Clone this project by typing ```git clone git@github.com:saimaAnis21/ShooterGame-JSCapstone.git```
-- cd into to-do-list
+- cd into ShooterGame-JSCapstone
 - Run git pull origin main
 If you want to repack the file
-- Run npm install on the terminal to install dependancies
+- Run npm install on the terminal to install dependencies
 - Run npm run build to pack the files in the src folder
-- Go to the dist folder and open index.html
-- Run npm run start to open it on a live server
+- Run ```npm run start``` to open it on a live server Else
-Else
 - Just Go to the dist folder and open index.html

+To run the test

+- Run ```npm test``` to run the tests.

+#  The Space Shooter - Game Design
+This is a game where you play the role of a spacecraft and shoot as many enemy ships as possible without colliding into an enemy ship.

+## Movement
+- The player can move the spacecraft up, down, left, or right using the up, down, left, right arrow keys.
+- The enemy ships appear at random positions throughout the game.

+## Scores
+- A player collects points as he/she shoots the enemyships.
+- Each shot is worth 5 points, so to win shoot as many enemy ships as possible.

+## Game Over
+- The game ends when the player's spacecraft collides into an enemy ship.
+- The score is saved and can be viewed on the scoreboard.
+- The player is prompted to retry to play the game again.

+## Future additions
+In the future, I will try to enhance the game by
+- Increasing the speed of the spaceship.
+- Adding more variety of enemy ships.
+- Granting more than one life to the player in the game.

 ## Author